techlead-shootorder/automation/packages/docs/pages/build-integrations/auth.md

 ## Test the authentication

 Now we have completed the authentication of the cat API.
-Go to the `My Apps` page in Automatisch, try to add a new connection, select `The Cat API` and use the `API Key` you got with an email.
+Go to the `My Apps` page in automatisch, try to add a new connection, select `The Cat API` and use the `API Key` you got with an email.
 Then you can also check the test connection and reconnect functionality there.

 Let's move on to the next page to build a trigger.